-MASTER OF SCIENCE IN INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY MASTER OF SCIENCE IN PSYCHOLOGY
+MASTER OF SCIENCE IN INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY MASTER OF SCIENCE IN PSYCHOLOGY requirement; qualified students from all backgrounds are encouraged to submit applications.

-Candidates for admission to the Master of Science in Industrial and Organizational Psychology and Master of Science in Psychology programs are required to hold a four-year baccalaureate degree (or equivalent) from an accredited institution.
-An undergraduate degree in psychology is not a requirement; qualified students from all backgrounds are encouraged to submit applications.
 An admission decision is based on a combination of a student's undergraduate academic performance, professional experience, letters of recommendation, and/or standardized test scores.
 All students are encouraged to submit Graduate Record Examination (GRE) scores in support of their application.